navidrome/website/content/en/docs/gsoc/_index.md

 - Implement asynchonous loading for the covers
 - Implement the fading in upon loading

+#### Details

-Skill level: Medium
+* Skill level: Medium
-Required abilities: React.JS / Material-UI
+* Required abilities: React.JS / Material-UI
-Expected outcome: Ability to have constant volume output in navidrome
+* Expected outcome: Ability to have constant volume output in navidrome

 #### Links and further reading